Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Places/Sparta/City of Sparta.md

 ## The Four Tenants of Spartan Strength

 > "It is said that Ares has four faces:
-One has red eyes from which he sees all.
+One has red eyes from which he sees futures yet to come.
 One has a large mouth so that he may bite down on his enemies.
-One is always shifting, so he can never be understood.
+One is always shifting, so he can never be truly seen.
-And the last cries a river of blood, for it has lost so many sons in war."
+And the last cries a river of blood, for it has lost many sons in war."

 ### Vision - חזון